 ACHPR Rapporteurs and Working Groups

 The African Commission on Human and Peoples’ Rights has established multiple special mechanisms to assist the Commission with the promotion and protection of human rights.
-The special mechanisms’ mandates extend to all African Union (AU) Member States who are States Parties to the African Charter on Human and Peoples’ Rights.
-All of the 54 AU Member States are States Parties to the Charter.
+The special mechanisms’ mandates extend to all African Union (AU) Member States who are States parties to the African Charter on Human and Peoples’ Rights.
+Fifty-four of 55 AU Member States are States parties to the Charter.
 The special mechanisms are dedicated to protecting and promoting specific rights or the rights of specific vulnerable groups.

-Each special mechanism has been overseen by one of the Commission’s eleven Commissioners, who undertakes his or her duties on a part-time basis.
-As of October 2014, each individual appointed as Special Rapporteur or as Chairperson to a Working Group or Committee has been a Commissioner, simultaneously serving on the Commission.
+Each special mechanism has been overseen by one of the Commission’s 11 Commissioners, who undertakes his or her duties on a part-time basis.
+Each individual appointed as Special Rapporteur or as Chairperson to a Working Group or Committee has been a Commissioner, simultaneously serving on the Commission.
 Commissioners also serve as members of the Working Groups and Committees, alongside non-Commissioner expert members.

 The special mechanisms have a duty to provide the Commission with reports on their activities during each Ordinary Session.
 In turn, the Commission presents annual Activity Reports to the African Union Assembly that contain information gathered from the special mechanisms, summarizing positive developments and areas of concern regarding human rights in Africa.